bagit-profiles/bagit-profiles-specification/README.md

 The following fields make up a BagIt profile.
 Each field is a top-level JSON key, as illustrated in the examples that follow.
 LIST in the field definitions indicates that the key can have one or more values, serialized as a JSON array.
 Itemized values separated by a | indicate allowed options for that field.

+1. `bag-profile-info`:

+	A list of tags that describes the profile itself.
+The following tags are required in this section: "Source-Organization", "External-Description", "Version", and "Bag-Profile-Identifier".
+The first two of these tags are taken from the reserved tags defined in the BagIt spec.
+The value of "Version" contains the version of the profile; the value of "Bag-Profile-Identifier" is the URI where the profile file is available, and will have the same value as the "Bag-Profile-Identifier" tag in bag-info.txt (see below).
+Inclusion of "Contact-Phone" and "Contact-Email," as defined in the BagIt spec, is not required but is encouraged.

-1. `bag-info`:
+2. `bag-info`:

-	Specifies which tags are required, etc. Each tag definition takes two optional parameters: 1) "required" is true or false (default false) and indicates whether or not this tag is required.
+	Specifies which tags are required, etc. in bag-info.txt.
+Each tag definition takes two optional parameters: 1) "required" is true or false (default false) and indicates whether or not this tag is required.
 2) "values" is a list of acceptable values.
 If empty, any value is accepted.

-	bag-info.txt must contain the tag 'Bag-Profile', with a value of the URI of the JSON file containing the profile.
+	bag-info.txt must contain the tag 'Bag-Profile-Identifie', with a value of the URI of the JSON file containing the profile.
 Since Bags complying to a profile must contain this tag, they must also contain a bag-info.txt file.

-2. `manifests-required`: LIST
+3. `manifests-required`: LIST

 	Each manifest file in LIST is required.

-3. `allow-fetch.txt`: `true`|`false`
+4. `allow-fetch.txt`: `true`|`false`

 	A fetch.txt file is allowed within the bag.
 Default: `true`

-4. `serialization`: `forbidden`|`required`|`optional`
+5. `serialization`: `forbidden`|`required`|`optional`

 	Allow, forbid or require serialization of Bags.
 Default is `optional`.

-5. `accept-serialization`: LIST
+6. `accept-serialization`: LIST

 	A list of MIME types acceptable as serialized formats.
 E.g. "application/zip".
 If serialization has a value of required or optional, at least one value is needed.
 If serialization is forbidden, this has no meaning.

-6. `accept-version`: LIST
+7. `accept-bagit-version`: LIST

 	A list of Bagit version numbers that will be accepted.
 At least one version is required.